pktgen/fgen/docs/guides/prog_guide/xskdev_buffer_mgmt.rst

 These functions are set in the xskdev_info_t during the call to xskdev_socket_create()

 .. note::
-    For the case of CNDP managed buffers, new buffer management functions were implemented in xskdev.c with the \*_default suffix.
-If CNDP is managing the buffers, then these default functions are registered with the xskdev_info_t at setup time.
+    For the case of FGEN managed buffers, new buffer management functions were implemented in xskdev.c with the \*_default suffix.
+If FGEN is managing the buffers, then these default functions are registered with the xskdev_info_t at setup time.
     It's critical for the default case that the bufsz in the lport configuration is set appropriately as it will dictate the UMEM framesize.